 Rangimārie Hetet of Ngāti Maniapoto was a distinguished practitioner of traditional Māori weaving.
 She began teaching women to weave in the early 1950s and went on to exhibit her work throughout New Zealand and internationally.
 Many honours were bestowed upon her and she became Dame Rangimārie in 1992.
 Her daughter Diggeress Te Kanawa was also an expert weaver.

 Women’s fashion designer Michael Mattar grew up in Taumarunui and lived and worked there until his death in 2004.
-He opened Michael Mattar Haute Couture in the town’s centre in 1963 and achieved fame on a national scale in 1968, when he won the supreme award at the New Zealand Fashion Showcase.
-After this, women from throughout New Zealand flocked to Taumarunui to have dresses designed and made by Mattar.
+He opened Michael Mattar Haute Couture in the town’s centre in 1963 and achieved national fame in 1968 when he won the supreme award at the New Zealand Fashion Showcase.
+After this, women from around the country flocked to Taumarunui to have dresses designed and made by Mattar.
 International visitors also patronised his boutique.

 Evidence of Māori settlement – pā, villages and middens (ancient rubbish heaps) – are found in archaeological sites throughout the King Country.
 Many sites have been recorded, particularly along the Mōkau River and around Kāwhia.